Appalachian Power representatives plan to increase electric reliability by making upgrades in Wyoming and McDowell counties in West Virginia.

 The Baileysville-Rockridge Transmission Line Rebuild Project involves rebuilding approximately 17 miles of transmission line and upgrading four substations in the area.

-Construction is expected to begin Winter 2021 and conclude by the end of 2023.
+Construction is expected to begin in Winter 2021 and conclude by the end of 2023.

-09/23/20 - Project representatives encourage landowners to submit their feedback about the project by October 23.
-To provide comments on how this project affects your property or to provide special conditions related to your property, please visit the "Contact Us" page above or call 833-313-3743.
+09/23/20: Project representatives encourage landowners to submit their feedback about the project by October 23.
+To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment form below or call 833-313-3743.

 Crews plan to rebuild the power line primarily using steel, V-shaped lattice towers and H-frame poles.

 At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.

 * Exact structure, height and right-of-way may vary